Virginia Beach, VA Lightning Strike Map

 Live Lightning Data for Virginia Beach

-Download the iOS app for live alerts, then use this city page plus the nearby-lightning and alert guides to make faster weather and safety calls in Virginia Beach.
+Download the mobile app for live alerts, then use this city page plus the nearby-lightning and alert guides to make faster weather and safety calls in Virginia Beach.

 Thunderstorm Season in Virginia Beach